Matthew Joseph Kenny: Political career

 According to Hugh Weir's Houses of Clare (1999, p.
 131), Kenny was the youngest Member of Parliament at the time.

 The Redistribution of Seats Act 1885 abolished Ennis's separate parliamentary representation, with effect from the 1885 general election.
-The former two-seat Clare county constituency was divided for parliamentary purposes was split into the new single-member constituencies of East Clare and West Clare with one member to be elected in each division.
-Kenny did contest either of the new Clare seats, standing instead in Mid Tyrone, where he was elected.
+The former two-seat Clare county constituency was divided for parliamentary purposes into the new single-member constituencies of East Clare and West Clare with one member to be elected in each division.
+Kenny did not contest either of the new Clare seats, standing instead in Mid Tyrone, where he was elected.
 However he continued to interest himself in political developments in Clare.

 Kenny held the Mid-Tyrone seat from 1885 to 1895.
 When the Irish Parliamentary Party split in 1890, he opposed Parnell, joining the Irish National Federation.
 Indeed, he suffered a black eye at the hands of a Parnellite member Pierce Mahony.

 Kenny retired from political life in 1895 and apart from his activities as a breeder of pedigree horses, cattle and sheep devoted himself to the practice of law.

 In 1887, he married Elizabeth Robertson Stewart, daughter of W. R. Stewart, of Lairsill or Lairdshill, Aberdeenshire.
 They had two sons and two daughters.